When does the 2024 Super Bowl start and end? Full timeline for today's game

 When is the Super Bowl halftime show?

 You can expect to see Usher take the stage for the Apple Music Super Bowl LVIII Halftime Show about ninety minutes to two hours after kickoff.
-You'll want to tune in by 8:00 p.m.
+The Super Bowl halftime show will start at approximately 8:00 p.m.
 ET to ensure you don't miss a minute of Usher's grooves.

 If you're wondering how long Usher's halftime show will last, halftime for a regular NFL game lasts 13 minutes, but Super Bowl halftime lasts a bit longer to accommodate the show's stage setup and take down.
 Expect Usher to be on stage for less than 15 minutes.